State Bank of Morocco: Creation

 The State Bank's capital was initially divided into 14 equal blocks of shares (7.14 percent each).
 Each of the 12 participating countries (Austria-Hungary, Belgium, France, Germany, Italy, the Netherlands, Portugal, Russia, Spain, Sweden, the United Kingdom, and Morocco itself; the United States did not take part) received one block; the two remaining blocks of shares were reserved for the consortium associated with the Moroccan debt restructuring of 1904, in practice controlled by the Banque de Paris et des Pays-Bas.
-Each of the European countries, in turn, transferred their shares to a financial institution that would manage them and exercise the voting rights: these were Creditanstalt for Austria-Hungary; Société Générale de Belgique for Belgium; the Banque de Paris et des Pays-Bas for France; Mendelssohn & Co. for Germany; Bank of Italy; the Netherlands Trading Society; Banco de Portugal; the Banque du Nord for Russia; Bank of Spain; Skandinaviska Banken for Sweden; and Glyn, Mills, Currie & Co. for the UK.
+Each of the European countries, in turn, transferred their shares to a financial institution that would manage them and exercise the voting rights: these were Creditanstalt for Austria-Hungary; Société Générale de Belgique for Belgium; the Banque de Paris et des Pays-Bas for France; Mendelssohn & Co. for Germany; Società Bancaria Italiana for Italy; the Netherlands Trading Society; Banco de Portugal; the Banque du Nord for Russia; Bank of Spain; Skandinaviska Banken for Sweden; and Glyn, Mills, Currie & Co. for the UK.
 As a consequence, the Banque de Paris et des Pays-Bas controlled a total of 21.4 percent (3/14) of the shares, giving it pre-eminence from the outset.

 The State Bank had some of the functions of a central bank and in 1911 started to mint silver coins (Moroccan rials, also known as Hassani), and to issue banknotes.
 It had the right, for a 40-year term expiring at end-1946, to issue banknotes backed by gold.
 It had a strict cap on the spending of the Sultanate.
-The national banks of France, Germany, Spain and the United Kingdom, which guaranteed the bank's loans, each appointed one of the State Bank's four overseers (censeurs).
+The national banks of France, Germany, Spain, and the United Kingdom, which guaranteed the bank's loans, each appointed one of the State Bank's four overseers (censeurs).